 Whilst ensuring they understand the advantages and disadvantages associated with online experiences, we want children to develop as respectful, responsible and confident users of technology, aware of measures that can be taken to keep themselves and others safe online.

 Our aim is to provide a computing curriculum that is designed to balance acquiring a broad and deep knowledge alongside opportunities to apply skills in various digital contexts.
 Beyond teaching computing discreetly, we will give pupils the opportunity to apply and develop what they have learnt across wider learning in the curriculum.

-· A clear and effective scheme of work that provides coverage in line with the National Curriculum.
+· A clear and effective scheme of work from the National Centre for Computing Education that provides coverage in line with the National Curriculum.
 Teaching and learning will facilitate progression across all key stages within the strands of digital literacy, information technology and computer science

 · Access to resources which aid in the acquisition of skills and knowledge

 · Children will have access to the hardware (laptops, tablets, programmable equipment) and software that they need to develop knowledge and skills of digital systems and their applications

 · Teaching and learning should facilitate progression across all key stages within the strands of digital literacy, information technology and computer science.
 Children will have the opportunity to explore and respond to key issues such as digital communication, cyberbullying, online safety, security and social media.

 · Wider Curriculum links and opportunities for the safe use of digital systems are considered in wider curriculum planning.